jinook0707/openfeeder/README.md

 ---

-Copyright CogBio Department in University of Vienna 2016.
+Copyright CogBio Department in University of Vienna 2016.<br>
-In this repository, the software is licesed under the GNU GPL Version 3 and the hardware is licensed under the CERN OHL v.
-1.2 (http://ohwr.org/cernohl).
+In this repository, the software is licesed under the GNU GPL Version 3 and <br>
+the hardware is licensed under the CERN OHL v.
+1.2 (http://ohwr.org/cernohl).<br>
-This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.<br>
 Please see LICENSE and LICENSE_HARDWARE.pdf for detailed information.